 Low birth weight or premature delivery happens when the mother cannot provide enough nutrients for the baby’s growth and development.
 This can happen in both normal and IVF pregnancies and is based on the mother’s health and the condition of her uterus.

-IVF doctors regularly monitor the mother and the baby’s conditions and take timely measures in case of complications.
+IVF doctor regularly monitor the mother and the baby’s conditions and take timely measures in case of complications.
 This greatly reduces the chances of low birth weight and premature deliveries.

 Multiple pregnancies